 How Do I Apply For Assistance?

-- No appointment is necessary but Crisis Support finishes 30 minutes before closing time
+- No appointment is necessary but the Emergency Relief Service finishes 30 minutes before closing time.

 - A trained volunteer Emergency Relief interviewer will conduct an interview with you to assess your needs.